Amrut45dotcom/RankBench/README.md

 - Dense index covers 1M of 8.8M passages — full corpus encoding requires ~15.5 GPU-hours.
 This directly causes RRF and reranker to underperform dense-only retrieval in the current benchmark.
 - `corpus.npy` loads the full 8.8M passage texts into RAM (~6 GB).
 Total API memory footprint at startup is approximately 12 GB.
 - `bm25_run.json` and `dense_run.json` exceed GitHub's 100 MB file limit and are excluded from the repository.
+- Gradio 6.0 moved the `css` parameter from `gr.Blocks()` to `launch()`.
+On Gradio ≥ 6.0 a deprecation warning is emitted at startup — this does not affect functionality.